AleNegrini/Cloudera-Training-environment-over-Google-Cloud-Engine/README.md

   * tiger: n1-standard-1 (1 vCPU, 3.75 GB memory)
   * horse: n1-standard-1 (1 vCPU, 3.75 GB memory)
   * monkey: n1-standard-1 (1 vCPU, 3.75 GB memory)

+You should even add two firewall rules that, for simplicity, allows inbound and outbound traffic on all the ports.
+This can be done form the Google Cloud Engine Dashboard (Left menu -> Compute Engine -> VM instances -> select the VM you'd like -> Network -> default click and then customize your rules)